ctxalgo/ctxalgoctpdocs/_posts/2016-03-19-zh_r500_sync_external_positions.md

               "s1, and -3 short position of cu1610 should be traded into s1.
 And 5 long position of SR611 should "
               "be traded into the strategy s2.
 Dangling position means that those positions from the trading account " "do not belong to any of the positions.")) parser.add_option(
+        '--close-yesterday', type='string', action='append', dest='close_yesterday',
+        help=("Specify how many positions from the trading account should be traded into the strategies. " "Format --quota [name:instrument:long_position,short_position]+.
+For example,"
+              "--quota s1:IF1609:1:-2,cu1610:-3 --quota s2:SR611:5 means that 1 long dangling IF1609 position "
+              "should be traded into strategy s1, and -2 short dangling IF1609 position should be traded into " "s1, and -3 short position of cu1610 should be traded into s1.
+And 5 long position of SR611 should " "be traded into the strategy s2.
+Dangling position means that those positions from the trading account " "do not belong to any of the positions.")) parser.add_option(
+        '--open-today', type='string', action='append', dest='open_today',
+        help=("Specify how many positions from the trading account should be traded into the strategies. " "Format --quota [name:instrument:long_position,short_position]+.
+For example,"
+              "--quota s1:IF1609:1:-2,cu1610:-3 --quota s2:SR611:5 means that 1 long dangling IF1609 position "
+              "should be traded into strategy s1, and -2 short dangling IF1609 position should be traded into " "s1, and -3 short position of cu1610 should be traded into s1.
+And 5 long position of SR611 should " "be traded into the strategy s2.
+Dangling position means that those positions from the trading account " "do not belong to any of the positions.")) parser.add_option(
+        '--close-today', type='string', action='append', dest='close_today',
+        help=("Specify how many positions from the trading account should be traded into the strategies. " "Format --quota [name:instrument:long_position,short_position]+.
+For example,"
+              "--quota s1:IF1609:1:-2,cu1610:-3 --quota s2:SR611:5 means that 1 long dangling IF1609 position "
+              "should be traded into strategy s1, and -2 short dangling IF1609 position should be traded into " "s1, and -3 short position of cu1610 should be traded into s1.
+And 5 long position of SR611 should " "be traded into the strategy s2.
+Dangling position means that those positions from the trading account " "do not belong to any of the positions."))

+    parser.add_option(
         '--strategy-initial-capital', type='string', action='append', dest='strategy_initial_capitals',
         help=("Specify the initial capital for strategies.
 Format --strategy-initial-capital name:capital."